Presidential Green Chemistry Challenge: 1999 Greener Synthetic Pathways Award

 The new synthesis begins with the biocatalytic reduction of a ketone to an optically pure alcohol.
 The yeast Zygosaccharomyces rouxii demonstrated good reductase activity but was sensitive to high product concentrations.
 To circumvent this problem, a novel three-phase reaction design was employed.
 The starting ketone was charged to an aqueous slurry containing a polymeric resin, buffer, and glucose, with most of the ketone adsorbed on the surface of the resin.
 The yeast reacted with the equilibrium concentration of ketone remaining in the aqueous phase.
 The resulting product was adsorbed onto the surface of the resin, simplifying product recovery.
 All of the organic reaction components were removed from the aqueous waste stream, permitting the use of conventional wastewater treatments.

 A second key step in the synthesis was selective oxidation to eliminate the unproductive redox cycle present in the original route.
 The reaction was carried out using dimethylsulfoxide, sodium hydroxide, and compressed air, eliminating the use of chromium oxide, a possible carcinogen, and preventing the generation of chromium waste.
 The new protocol was developed by combining innovations from chemistry, microbiology, and engineering.
 Minimizing the number of changes to the oxidation state improved the efficiency of the process while reducing the amount of waste generated.
 The alternative synthesis presents a novel strategy for producing 5H-2,3-benzodiazepines.
 The approach is general and has been applied to the production of other anticonvulsant drug candidates.
 The technology is low-cost and easily implemented; it should have broad applications within the manufacturing sector.

 - Learn more about green chemistry.

-- Read more about this technology on the Lilly Research Laboratories website.
+- Read more about development of technologies on the Lilly Research Laboratories website.
 Exit